-These terpene agents work together to provide the antiseptic, analgesic, anticonvulsant, antistatic, antiviral, antibacterial, and decongestant properties that lavender essential oils offer.5 Each of the biochemical agents is beneficial on its own, but when combined together they result in the unique chemistry of lavender essential oil, making it more potent and powerful.
+These terpene agents work together to provide the antiseptic, analgesic, anticonvulsant, antistatic, antiviral, antibacterial, and decongestant properties.5 Each of the biochemical agents is beneficial on its own, but when combined together they result in the unique chemistry of lavender essential oil, making it more potent and powerful.

 Uses for Lavender Essential Oil

-Right off of the bat, the benefits of lavender essential oil include, but aren’t limited to alleviating stress and anxiety, improving cognitive function and memory, speeding up the recovery of burns and wounds, improving sleep quality, clearing up the skin, and eliminating pain or tension.6 Lavender essential oil is best used topically—with the help of a carrier cream—or inhaled through a diffuser.
+Right off of the bat, the benefits of this essential oil include, but aren’t limited to alleviating stress and anxiety, improving cognitive function and memory, speeding up the recovery of burns and wounds, improving sleep quality, clearing up the skin, and eliminating pain or tension.6 Lavender essential oil is best used topically—with the help of a carrier cream—or used aromatically through a diffuser.

-You’d be surprised at just how versatile lavender essential oil is as an all-natural healing agent.
+You’d be surprised at just how versatile this essential oil is as an all-natural healing agent.
 Some of its most important properties are highlighted below.